brianhigh/gnarwall/doc/DebianLiveFilteringBridge.md

 ### Installing the Image

 You can now copy the binary.img file to your USB stick.
 Not a regular "drag and drop" sort of copy, though.
-You need to write this image to the USB device with a utility like dd.
+You need to write this image to the USB device with a utility like `dd`.

 Use a USB flash memory stick of at least 1 GB.
 The image is less than 150 MB, but you will want space for your persistent files (log and configuration files).